LabVIEW-Community-CI-CD/open-source/CONTRIBUTING.md

 ## Commit Messages

-Each commit should reference at least one requirement ID defined in `requirements.json` (for example, `REQ-001`).
+Each commit should reference at least one requirement ID defined in the appropriate mapping file (for example, `REQ-001` or `REQIE-001`).
 Pull requests lacking requirement references or associated tests must be updated before merging.